11 Key Ways to Protect Your Online Presence

 This online scam involves cybercriminals putting malicious code onto your website.
 It allows them to capture your credit card data in real-time.

 They do this after gaining access to your server.
-Either through a phishing attack or via a third-party vendor attached to your server.
+Either through a phishing attackor via a third-party vendor attached to your server.

 How to Protect Your Business from E-skimming